Understanding The Difference Between Weather And Climate

 To be fair, though, if weather and climate are not your passion, it is easy to get confused.
 The two terms are often used interchangeably by those who are supposed to know better, sometimes even by the mainstream media.

 We will try and do in this article to highlight the difference between weather and climate, as well as the factors that make them different from each other.

 What Is The Difference Between Weather and Climate?

 Weather is the actual atmospheric conditions you experience at any given time at any given location.
 Climate, on the other hand, is the weather patterns and averages of a region that are established over a long period of time, usually measured over a minimum of 30 years or more.

 However, we need to be more specific to really understand the difference between the weather and climate.
 This means we need to look at the specific factors that determine the weather and climate.

 The Role Of Time, Patterns, and Averages In Determining Weather And Climate

 The Role Of Time In Weather And Climate

-Climate takes much longer to establish weather patterns and averages, that is used in forecasting models to determine future atmospheric conditions.
+Climate takes much longer to establish weather patterns and averages, which is used in forecasting models to determine future atmospheric conditions.

 The standard time to determine the climate (or climate change) of a region is 30 years.
-That is 30 years of weather data taken daily to establish weather pattern and averages.
+That is 30 years of weather data taken daily to establish weather patterns and averages.